top of page

 Chat Box Monitor: Jennifer Ferris, HDR & Summit Agenda Planning Committee

-Summit Cohort Discussions – Prompts From Our Previous Panelists & Questions For This Afternoon’s NEW Mystery Panel!
+Summit Cohort Discussions – Prompts From Panels & Questions For This Afternoon’s Mystery Panel!

-Gather with your Cohort to tackle a discussion prompt generated by the previous panel.
+Gather with your Cohort to tackle some compelling discussion prompts generated by previous panels (anticipated).
 Then, work together to generate questions for this afternoon’s new Mystery Panel!
 Learn from your fellow Cohort members and share your own thoughts and questions.

 Chat Box Monitor: Summit Tech Team (Main Zoom Room)